ChiCubed/InformaticsNotes/chapter4.md

 ### Golfed

-To 'golf' code means to make it shorter.
+To 'golf' code essentially means to make it shorter.

 ```cpp
 #include <bits/stdc++.h>